nodejs/node/doc/onboarding.md

   * What if something goes wrong?
     * Ping a CTC member.
     * `#node-dev` on freenode
     * Force-pushing to fix things after is allowed for ~10 minutes.
 Avoid it if you can.
+      * Use `--force-with-lease` to minimize the chance of overwriting someone else's change.
-Post to `#node-dev` (IRC) if you need to force push.
+      * Post to `#node-dev` (IRC) if you force push.

 ## Landing PRs: Details